A Hitman Jake story by Preston Pairo

 Jake continued his report in a low voice.
 “So after the guy with the cart stabbed the cheese man, I ran up, chased the guy away, and stabbed the cheese man a few more times to make sure he was dead.
 Because that first wound was only superficial.”

-Aldous was very pleased—more so than that Christmas, so many years ago now, when he’d received his first six-figure bonus check.
+Aldous was very pleased—more so than back on that Christmas, so many years ago now, when he’d received his first six-figure bonus check.
 Because this felt like real work.
 “Well done, Jake.”

 The hitman set his heavy crystal glass on the luxurious tablecloth.
 “Who’d have thought getting someone to come into the city would be the hard part.”